lbologna/hbp-sp6-guidebook/source/online_usecases/validation_framework/validation_framework.rst

   This test shall take as input a BluePyOpt optimized output file.
 The validation test would then evaluate the model for all parameter sets against various eFEL features.
 It should be noted that the reference data used is that located within the model, so this test can be considered as a quantification of the goodness of fitting the model.
 The results are registered on the HBP Validation Framework app.
 If an instance of the Model Catalog and Validation Framework are not found in the current Collab, then these are created.
 Additionally, a test report is generated and this can be viewed within the Jupyter notebook, or downloaded.

 **5) Basal Ganglia Morphology Validation**
   This test shall take as input a directory containing neuronal morphologies.
-The features extraction is carried out using 'NeuroM' (https://github.com/BlueBrain/NeuroM), so the test currently supports only 'NeuroM' compatible formats.
+The features extraction is carried out using 'NeuroM' (https://github.com/BlueBrain/NeuroM), so the test currently supports only NeuroM compatible formats.

   The user decides whether to run the validations for all available morphologies, or a subset of these.
 The validation test evaluates the morphology in two stages: